Personalized Care for Low-T

 Is there any truth to the following statements?

-- That low testosterone and erectile dysfunction are the same thing and can be treated with the same medications.
+- Low testosterone and erectile dysfunction are the same thing and can be treated with the same medications.

 - Replacing and treating low testosterone options are not convenient or easy to use.